akibkhone/Akibkhone/README.md

 <img src="https://media.giphy.com/media/JRDDRW6ZluTuDhSZZJ/giphy.gif" width=50 />
 **A Bit More about me:**
 - 😄 Pronouns: He/Him/His
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning Full Stack Web Development.
 - 🔭 I’m currently working as a freelancer.

 - ⚡ Random Fact: I never understood what my music taste is, but everyone I have met vibe with it!